marciogameiro/DSGRN_temp/README.md

 <img src="network.png" width="120">

-See the [GettingStarted](https://github.com/marciogameiro/DSGRN/blob/master/Tutorials/GettingStarted.ipynb) jupyter notebook in the `Tutorials` folder for the basic usage of DSGRN.
+See the [GettingStarted.ipynb](https://github.com/marciogameiro/DSGRN/blob/master/Tutorials/GettingStarted.ipynb) jupyter notebook in the [Tutorials](https://github.com/marciogameiro/DSGRN/blob/master/Tutorials/) folder for the basic usage of DSGRN.

 ## Examples and Documentation

-See `Tutorials` folder for examples.
+See [Tutorials](https://github.com/marciogameiro/DSGRN/blob/master/Tutorials/) folder for examples.

 Also see the [documentation](https://shaunharker.github.io/DSGRN/).